 Get Fired Up: Best Cooking Classes in Healdsburg, Sonoma and Napa

-Many wine travelers looking for things to do in Sonoma County seek out the best wineries, wine tours, outdoor activities and attractions, and if you’re a food lover, that means cooking classes in Healdsburg, Sonoma or Napa should be at the top of your foodie vacation must-do list.
-Here are four of the best cooking class experiences offered during the Sonoma County and Napa Valley harvest season.
-Events are fairly intimate and sell out quickly, so be sure to reserve tickets in advance.
-Most offer cooking classes year-round, though fall harvest themes are noted in select descriptions.
+Many wine travelers looking for things to do in Sonoma County seek out the best wineries, wine tours, restaurants and outdoor activities.
+If you’re a food lover, cooking classes in Healdsburg, Sonoma or Napa should also be at the top of your foodie vacation must-do list.
+The good news is that there are more options for fun-filled cooking classes in Wine Country than ever before, especially for pastry lovers, hosted in-person and online.

 Best Sonoma Cooking Classes